-Our results of operations are materially influenced by the degree to which we utilize our assets in order to achieve maximum production volumes.
+Our results of operations are materially influenced by the degree to which we utilize our assets in order to achieve the most efficient production volumes.
 We cannot guarantee that we will be able to implement our strategy of maximizing utilization of assets in accordance with our plans or at all.
 For example, the number and length of turnarounds (scheduled outages of a unit in order to perform necessary inspections, tests to comply with industry regulations and any maintenance activities that may be necessary) and unplanned outages have had, and may in the future have, an impact on our operating results, even if such outages are covered by insurance.

-Joint ventures-Some of our petrochemical facilities are owned and operated in joint ventures with third parties.
+Joint ventures-Several of our petrochemical facilities are owned and operated in joint ventures with third parties.
 We do not control these joint ventures, and actions taken by our joint venture partners in respect of these joint ventures could materially adversely affect our business.

-Some of our petrochemical facilities are owned and operated in whole or part by joint ventures with one or more third parties.
-These facilities include Cedar Bayou in Texas, which is operated by Chevron Phillips Chemical Company LLC ("Chevron Phillips") in a 50/50 joint venture with Chevron Phillips.
+Several of our petrochemical facilities are owned and operated in whole or part by joint ventures with one or more third parties.
+These facilities include Cedar Bayou in Texas, which is operated by Chevron Phillips Chemical Company LLC ("Chevron Phillips") in a 50:50 joint venture with Chevron Phillips, the Shanghai SECCO Petrochemical Company Limited facility in Shanghai, China ("SECCO"), which is operated by Sinopec in a 50:50 joint venture with an Unrestricted Subsidiary of the Group.
+In August 2023, the Group acquired a 50% interest in, through an Unrestricted Subsidiary, another 50:50 joint venture concerning the Tianjin Nangang Ethylene Project, which is currently under construction by Sinopec and is expected to be onstream in the second half of 2024.
 While we have a certain amount of influence over each of these joint ventures, we do not control them and are therefore dependent on our respective joint venture partners to cooperate with us in making decisions regarding the relevant joint venture.
 Moreover, the day-to-day operation of the relevant facilities is the responsibility of the management team of the joint venture or our joint venture partner.
 Therefore, our ability to influence these operations on a day to day basis is limited and we may be unable to prevent actions that we believe are not in the best interests of our joint ventures or our Group as a whole.
 Any such actions could materially adversely affect our business, results of operations and financial condition.

-Climate change-Existing and proposed regulations to address climate change by limiting greenhouse gas emissions may cause us to incur significant additional operating and capital expenses.
+Climate change-Existing and proposed regulations to address climate change by limiting greenhouse gas emissions and restrictions on other air emissions, may cause us to incur significant additional operating and capital expenses or adversely affect demand for our products.

 Our operations result in emissions of greenhouse gases ("GHGs"), such as carbon dioxide and methane.
 Growing concern about the sources and impacts of global climate change has led to a number of regional, national and supranational legislative and administrative measures, both proposed and enacted, to monitor, regulate and limit carbon dioxide and other GHG emissions.
-Compliance with these requirements may require us to install additional pollution control equipment, purchase additional emissions allowances or credits or implement other operational changes, such as use of alternative fuels, which could increase our production costs or, to the extent incurred by our customers, negatively affect our profitability or demand for our products.
+As a result, our operations, as well as those of our customers, are subject to stringent regulations relating to carbon dioxide and other GHG emissions.
+Compliance with these requirements may require us to install additional pollution reduction and control equipment, purchase additional emissions allowances or credits or implement other operational changes, such as alternative fuels, which could increase our production or compliance costs or, to the extent such requirements affect demand by, or increase costs for, our customers, negatively affect our profitability or demand for our products.